Ivermectin Shows Promise for Treating Drug-Resistant Epilepsy

 Seizure frequency, triggers, sleep, missed meds, side effects, and rescue med use.

-This study looked at how effective and safe the medication lacosamide (LCM) is for children and teenagers with drug-resistant epilepsy (DRE), which means their seizures do not respond well to standard treatments.
+Researchers studied the effectiveness of trigeminal nerve stimulation (TNS) as a treatment for people with drug-resistant epilepsy (DRE), which means their seizures do not respond to standard medications.